24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 a colonial living room in Museo Aalfenique

-Originally, the Alfenique museum was the home of a wealthy family.
+Originally, the Alfenique Museum was the home of a wealthy family.
 Today it’s a museum with displays on regional history and art.
-Unfortunately, the displays have no English explanations, so if you’re not fluent in Spanish, you won’t get much out of your visit.
-It’s too bad about this because Puebla has such a rich history.
+Unfortunately, there are no English explanations, so if you’re not fluent in Spanish, you won’t get much out of your visit.
+It’s too bad because Puebla has such a rich history.

-Architecturally, though, the museum is stunningly beautiful.
-So even if you don’t enter, check out its exterior and take a peek at its courtyard.
+The museum is stunningly beautiful architecturally.
+Even if you don’t enter, you should check out its exterior and take a peek at its courtyard.

 Museo San Pedro de Arte is one museum I’m kicking myself for missing during my time in Puebla.
-The photos look cool and it looks like an interesting place to learn more of Puebla’s architecture and history.
+The photos look cool, and it looks like an interesting place to learn more about Puebla’s architecture and history.

 the exterior Casa de la Culturas building